posted on 26/10/22

-They take place every Thursday from 7 April to 5 May at 4.30pm (BST) and, including Q&A, will probably last just under an hour.
-They are available for viewing for eight weeks after the last episode is streamed (30 June 2022).
+They take place every Thursday from 23 March to 20 April at 4.30pm (GMT +1) and, including Q&A, will probably last just under an hour.
+They are available for viewing for eight weeks after the last episode is streamed (15 June 2022).

 Newton’s ideas underpinned a worldview characterised by central control, uniformity and mathematization – Newtonian imperialism.
 Metaphorically, Britain lay at the hub of a global system, dominating the world by importing unprocessed materials and exporting the products of civilization, including scientific knowledge.
 Furthermore, as head of the Royal Mint for 30 years, Newton profited from the triangular trade in gold, sugar and enslaved peoples.
 After he described the cosmos in equations, the Enlightenment faith spread that numbers are what count: quantification now also embraced the natural and the human worlds.

 Electrical machines were the most exciting invention of the 18th century – ‘An Entertainment for Angels,’ enthused one fictional young woman.
 Initially, these powerful new instruments produced, stored and discharged static electricity, but in 1800 the first battery appeared that could generate a continuous current.
 Electrical experts earned money through their dazzling performances, but they also promised humanitarian benefits, such as medical cures and agricultural improvements.
 Particularly through association with Benjamin Franklin, electricity came to symbolise a revolutionary and more democratic future.